PagerDuty/pdpyras/README.rst

   virtualenv where the library is already installed, to test upgrading

 If any errors are encountered, the script should immediately exit.
 Errors should be investigated and mitigated before publishing.
+To test again, temporarily change ``__version__`` so that it counts as a new release and gets uploaded, and set it to the desired version before the actual release.

 Merge changes and tag
 +++++++++++++++++++++